The first year start-up fee for Joinery is $1,750, and each year after that there is an additional annual fee of $850. Optional strand(s) $250 each.

 Time to qualify

-Joiner, component manufacturer, cabinet maker, kitchen manufacturer, kitchen installer, laminate fabricator, team leader, supervisor, business owner.
+Joiner, component manufacturer, timber windows, doors and cabinet maker, kitchen manufacturer, kitchen installer, laminate fabricator, team leader, supervisor, business owner.

 What joiners do

 The manufacturing side of joinery industry involves interpreting specifications and using a combination of craftsmanship and technology to create cabinetry and components to be sent to a site for installation.
 This usually happens in a factory environment where cabinetry is made bespoke or as ready-to-assemble flat-pack pieces.
 Manufacturing provides opportunities to work as a component manufacturer, creating the base components of laminates, hinges and handles to be supplied to cabinet makers.

 Joiners interpret instructions to ensure everything fits together as a seamless structure and looks good.
 They achieve the best possible finish using their expertise with tools and fixing materials.

 There are also career options within the retail environment.
 This might involve:

 - assisting homeowners as a consultant with the purchase of a new kitchen or bathroom

 - promoting and selling wholesale joinery components to the industry.

 BCITO Te Pūkenga manages apprenticeships for joinery specialists.
 In your apprenticeship you will be working towards the New Zealand Certificate in Joinery, Level 4.

 You’ll work under an experienced employer who'll provide on-job coaching and tautoko throughout your apprenticeship.
 You'll also receive the guidance of a BCITO Te Pūkenga training advisor.
 Joinery qualifications require that you attend block courses for assessment.